enterstudio/Microsoft-Lync-Connector/README.md

 `PS > Get-CsCertificate`

-The OAuthTokenIssuer certificate needs to be exported from the Lync Server and imported into the Zimbra Social server(s).
+The OAuthTokenIssuer certificate needs to be exported from the Lync Server and imported into the Telligent Community server(s).

 Once imported the Application Pool account needs permission to the Lync Certificate.